Section 6.4: ASSP Investment Policy

 - At least annually, the investment manager will meet with the Finance Committee to discuss the economy, securities markets, portfolio structure, performance and strategy.

-- On a monthly basis, the investment manager will provide a report to the controller reflecting portfolio activity, investment gains and losses and security listings.
+- On a monthly basis, the investment manager will provide a report to the Director, Finance reflecting portfolio activity, investment gains and losses and security listings.